Kiritow/OpenComputerScripts/DOC_Grab.md

 Before downloading any package under other licenses, Grab will ask you to agree with it.

-This confirmation can be skipped by calling Grab with --accept-license.
+This confirmation can be skipped by calling Grab with `--accept-license`.

 Example: